A Step by Step Process to DDD Eligibility Go Bag

 Results from the NJ CAT establish the tier to which an individual is assigned.
 The tier is associated with a corresponding individualized budget.

 Please Remember: once you submit the assessment, you cannot go back and make changes.
+If the person's needs change, talk to the support coordinator about how to update the NJ CAT.

 NJ CAT Resources